Gorodetskaya-Mariia/mishka/Readme.md

 # «Mishka» - handcrafted gifts

+The website contains from three pages («Home», «Catalog», «Custom knitting»).
+You can find detailed information about the company (a product of the week, reviews, contacts, etc) on the page «Home».
+The page «Catalog» displays products which you can buy.
+Also, you may fill out a pre-order form on page «Custom knitting» and order a product.

 ## Technology stack and techniques used in project:
 	* HTML5 CSS3 Javascript
 	* Swiper.js for slider functionality